snowkit/snow/snow/md/index.md

 **snow strives to be reliable.**
 &emsp; There are tests of various kinds, you can read about the [testing approach]({{{rel_path}}}guide/contribute.html#tests) in the guide.

+**snow has high standards.**
+&emsp; From code quality, clarity and portability to documentation to samples.

+---

+##History and why

+For a fuller history and why snow and flow were created, [read this blog post here](http://notes.underscorediscovery.com/snow).

+---

 <div class="guide">
 <a name="guide"> &nbsp;</a>